The Ultimate Mattress Run | Hacking Hotel Rewards for Free Rooms with Hilton!

 Although the complexity of a mattress run varies, in general mattress running isn’t for the faint of heart.
 In our case, we checked in and out of a different hotel every day for 41 days!
 This means we packed and unpacked our bags daily, traveled between 4 and 10 miles (by public transportation) each day, shopped for and prepared food every day (not all hotels had a refrigerator and microwave), and got to know the hotel staff in each hotel very well.

 Before embarking on this adventure, we weren’t sure how we’d handle it, but in the end, after about a week of settling into a routine, we genuinely started to enjoy our time.
-Although, we must admit that once we were able to spend a week and a half in a single place when doing the house sit in San Miguel de Allende, we enjoyed the feeling of being settled!
+Although, we must admit that once we were able to spend a week and a half in a single place when doing a house sitting job in San Miguel de Allende, we enjoyed the feeling of being settled!

 Ultimately, when we weighed everything out, it made sense for us to undertake the mattress run.
 We were already going to be in the area, we needed lodging, we appreciated that we’d extend our Hilton Honors Diamond Status for another year, and we couldn’t pass up the allure of the adventure and free hotel rooms!